 Most of the time will be spent on making the sequences and writing a program to generate random sequences (section 2.5 on page 3).
-The report should be handed in by 10.
+The report should be handed in by 22.
 Jan 2007.
+Please submit your own report for the Übung.
+For n people, there should be n different reports.